 Writing blog posts is yet another great way of getting free insurance leads.
 By writing blog posts, you can share your expertise, demonstrating that you’re not afraid to share your knowledge for free and establishing yourself as an expert in the field.
 Maintaining your blog section is a great way to get free exposure and high lead quality.

 Making YouTube videos is yet another great way to get leads for free.
 YouTube is the second largest search engine, and it’s a great resource any business or entrepreneur should use to grow their operations.

-Hosting webinars is yet another great option if you want to become a lead hero.
+Hosting webinars is another great option if you want to become a lead hero.
 They’re generally better than live seminars since they’re online and reachable by prospective clients anywhere and at any time.
 Webinars share content that will draw in more clients in the long run.

 Furthermore, webinars might be more appealing to the general audience as they’re not “salesy” at first.
-Ensure that they’re interactive and engaging, they provide value, and they educate prospective clients on the value of insurance, making them more likely to convert.
+Ensure that they’re interactive and engaging, provide value, and they educate prospective clients on the value of insurance, making them more likely to convert.

 Everything Else You Need to Know about Insurance Leads

 Now that we have a clear overview of insurance leads, we’ll discuss the main types of acquiring leads and which tactics are the most effective if you want to run a lead generation campaign.